 Explore Okinawa's local charms on this walking tour!

-You’ll get a real feel for the local atmosphere while exploring popular spots, enjoying a delicious dinner, and relaxing with a beer or soft drink.
+You’ll get a real feel for the local atmosphere while exploring popular spots, enjoying a local food, and relaxing with a beer or soft drink.

 What we'll do: